 - This happens in every single multi-man match in WWE Day of Reckoning.
 A three or four-way rumble is just a fancy way to say "Handicap Match."

-- This trope was far worse in the rather mediocre WWE Wrestlemania X-8.
+- By contrast, this trope was far worse in the rather mediocre WWE Wrestlemania X-8.
 (Seems the CPU was steadily improving)

 - Smackdown vs Raw 2008 averts this by having AI opponents actually attack each other.
 You can be in a campaign Triple-Threat match between two guys who have been beating on you for the past month, and they'll still be hitting each other just as much as you.